Pennsylvania Railroad class S1: Retirement

 According to an official report from PRR dated December 1, 1945, which is now stored in The Hagley Museum and Library, No. 6100 was awaiting engine truck repairs at Crestline.
 It was expected to be returned in service after a few days.
-This is one of a solid proof that the S1 was still in service at least until December 1945.
+This is one solid proof that the S1 was still in service at least until December 1945.
 At the time, at least 13 T1 4-4-4-4s were already put into service.

 The design flaws of the S1 led to only one example being produced.
 Before the S1 was officially put in revenue service, the PRR already ordered the T1s.
-Unlike her duplex sisters, the S1 didn't install any form of Poppet Valve Gear, even though it was proposed to install Franklin Type A rotary cam poppet valve gear when she was already under construction, but such proposal was rejected due to technical difficulties in 1938., this decision unexpectedly prevented a lot of troubles that would have been caused by the problematic Franklin poppet valve gears in the T1's service life.
-The total service years or total service mileage of the S1 (from Nov 1939 to March 1940, Dec 1940 to May 1946) was ironically slightly longer than some of her younger duplex sisters.
+Unlike its duplex sisters, the S1 didn't install any form of Poppet Valve Gear, even though it was proposed to install Franklin Type A rotary cam poppet valve gear when it was already under construction, but such proposal was rejected due to technical difficulties in 1938.
+This decision unexpectedly prevented many issues that would have been caused by the problematic Franklin valves in the T1's service.
+The total service years or total service mileage of the S1 (from Nov 1939 to March 1940, Dec 1940 to May 1946) was indeed slightly longer than some of the younger T1s.

 A time-book belonging to Pennsy engineman Byron Breininger from the Ft.
 Wayne division records a trip to Chicago on No. 6100 at 8:59 AM on May 5, 1946.
 This run was possibly one of its last in service, as less than two years later PRR president Martin W. Clement announced that “by May of this year (1948) we expect all of our through passenger trains west of the electrified territory to be dieselized”.
 Preservation of the S1 was discussed inside PRR's board, but due to the deteriorating financial situation since 1946, 6100 was scrapped in 1949.
 The PRR continued developing the T1 class of 4-4-4-4 duplex locomotives but wheel slip and mechanical failures also plagued the T1.